BLOG POST

 A version of this article was first published in RISE Magazine

-Persona Education offers free trial access to its Persona Life Skills e-learning platform for secondary schools and colleges interested in developing their pupils’ social & emotional life skills, to boost wellbeing and employability.
+Persona Education offers free trial access to its Persona Life Skills e-learning platform for secondary schools and colleges interested in developing their pupils’ social & emotional life skills, proven to boost wellbeing, academic and employability outcomes.

 About the authors: